pdf-raku/PDF-API6/README.md

 ### html-canvas

 The optional [HTML::Canvas::To::PDF](https://pdf-raku.github.io/HTML-Canvas-To-PDF-raku/) module needs to be installed before using this method.
-It adds a rendering backend to enable HTML5 Canvas like graphics construction on Pages or XObject Forms (which perform the PDF::Content::Canvas role).
+It adds a rendering back-end to enable HTML5 Canvas like graphics construction on Pages or XObject Forms (which perform the PDF::Content::Canvas role).

 In this mode, fonts are registered via [CSS:Font::Descriptor](https://css-raku.github.io/CSS-Properties-raku/CSS/Font/Descriptor) objects.